 The two times I ran into car problems on the way to a climb, both were on Tonga Ridge.
 Our first attempt in the dead winter resulted in a losing fight with slush.
 But thanks to a group of offroaders who dug us out of the mess.

 Then four years later, the SUV became stuck in the snow en route to Mac Peak.
 After hours of digging with an ice ax and Ann’s help, we turned around and went to Mount Sawyer.
-So today, I was happy not to drive in the snow.
+Today, I was happy not to drive in the snow.

 See more trip photos here.